FolsomHunter/WireGuard-Skoonie-Wrapper/README.md

 **`showAllInterfacesSkoonie [Interface Name]`**

-Lists all of the interfaces and the network details saved by skoonie.
+Lists all of the interfaces and the network details saved by wg-skoonie.

 Does not output the devices for each interface.